 Those who are higher in Conscientiousness tend to prefer when their time is respected and all thoughts are expressed directly.
 When communicating with those who are lower in Conscientiousness, understand their need for spontaneity, while holding them accountable to their responsibilities.

-Those who are more conscientious are successful freelancers, consultants, and business owners, while those who are less open tend to succeed more with physical labor as firefighters, mechanics, and drivers.
+Those who are more conscientious are successful freelancers, consultants, and business owners, while those who are less conscientious tend to succeed more with physical labor as firefighters, mechanics, and drivers.

 Extroversion is a measure of how outgoing, talkative, and people-oriented someone is.
 More extroverted people tend to draw energy from others, while less extroverted people, or introverts, usually recharge by spending time alone.